fiskaltrust/getting-started/poscreators/README.md

 ## 5. Pilot Installation

-Once the rollout strategy has been selected and the approach to automation of the rollout (e.g. templating) has been agreed, it's time for you and the PosDealer to test it with selected PosOperator(s).
+Once the rollout strategy has been selected and the approach to automation of the rollout (e.g. templating) has been agreed, it`s time for you and the PosDealer to test it with selected PosOperator(s).
 Such pilot installation(s) should provide you with sufficient feedback, to allow early identification of problems and their possible resolutions, before handing over to the PosDealer for mass rollout to multiple PosOperators.

 ## 6. Handover for Rollout